chazbi/WeWork_Demand_Forecasting_Project/README.md

 This model takes `discount` as an input and output the predicted occupancy according to the discount and other location-specific factors.
 The application is a one-click discount solution, an internal tool for revenue optimization team.

 #### Disclaimer
-The code files don't contain any WeWork-specific details.
+The code files don't reveal or contain any WeWork-specific information.
 The purpose of this repository is strictly for skill demonstrations.